 "The Concept" establishes an open-ended, pan-stylistic foundation in which levels of tonal gravity act as prime, integral moving forces within music.

 Detailed information about George Russell can be found HERE at his personal website, as well as LydianChromaticConcept.com, the authorized cyberspace home of The Concept.
-His hard-cover book, the fourth edition (2001) can be ordered directly from Concept Publishing through Amazon.com
+His hard-cover book, the fourth edition (published in 2001) can be ordered directly from Concept Publishing through Amazon.com

 Wasserman's primary aim is to maintain the integrity, authenticity and purity of George Russell's life's work by dedicating the transmission of its invaluable innovation explicitly as Russell and his wife Alice Norbury Russell intended it to be shared - thereby respecting and honoring his monumental legacy for future generations.